 This is a great option if you're using arrows with feather vanes.
 Also—if you're a new archer and you're using a Samick Sage, this is a great add-on.
 I usually get a couple at a time and keep them stored in my bow case.

 One thing to note: many rests have a hole in them, where your plunger button can stick out; this rest doesn't have that, so if you're planning on using a plunger (and I discuss plungers more below), then you should look at...

 Hoyt / Easton Arrow Rest

 The Hoyt / Easton Archery Arrow Rest.
-You can never really go wrong with Easton; they've been around forever, and everything I've bought from Easton has been well-made and functional.
-This is a great rest, and very similar to the Bear Weather Arrow Rest—made of a very soft plastic, pliant, and sturdy.
+I end up using a lot of products made by Easton; they've been around for years, and almost everything I've bought from them has been well-made and functional.
+In my opinion, this is a great rest, and very similar to the Bear Weather Arrow Rest—made of a very soft plastic, pliant, and sturdy.
 This is great for folks who have a little experience under their belt, and are ready to start using a plunger button.

 My favorite thing about this rest—and it's a small detail, but it means the world to me—is that the top and the bottom of this rest are totally parallel, and that means I can clearly see that I'm putting the rest on correctly.
 I like all my equipment to be totally level, so I love this little detail.

 - 5 x SAS Screw-On Arrow Rest